Treatment for MHE is usually a two-step process:

 - Osteotomies (surgical bone cuts) to realign bones and joints

 Treatment for MHE is highly patient-specific and depends on the location of the osteochondromas and the severity of the resulting deformities.
-Patients with MHE tend to have a large amount of osteochondromas all over their bones.
-We will only treat and resect the osteochondromas that are bothersome; those that stick out and bump or tether other structures (nerves, blood vessels, muscles, other bones), or those that distort joints or restrict range of motion.
+Patients with MHE tend to have a large number of osteochondromas all over their bones.
+We will only treat and resect the osteochondromas that are bothersome; those that stick out and bump or tether other structures (nerves, blood vessels, muscles, other bones), or those that distort joints or restrict the range of motion.
 The presence of osteochondromas alone is not an indication for surgery.
 Osteochondromas are only removed when they result in a deformity.

 We will assess each patient on a case-by-case basis and make an individualized treatment plan.
 The following details the most common complications of MHE and how we approach treatment.